Bergen was once the capital of Norway.

 5. Experience the Fjords

 For those that have a bit more time and money – a day (or two) tour to the nearby fjords is perfect.
+You will find this one on many lists, even on the Bergen tripadvisor things to do.

 Many companies compete to provide you with the best tour and they are available all year round.